arithescientist/pneumonia_diagnosis/readme.md

    <img src='images/timeline.PNG' width='80%'/>

 ## Data Description
 For this research, I used the Pneumonia dataset from Kaggle’s website.
-It consisted of about 5000 x-ray images of pediatric patient which were labeled by a specialist as either Normal or Pneumonia.
+I used 2,682 x-ray images of patient which were labeled by a specialist as either Normal or Pneumonia.
+The merged dataset file can be found in the xray folder of this repository.
+The datasets downloaded can be found: https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia

-## Data Proportion
   <img src='/images/kaggle.PNG' width='80%'/>

 ## Data Augmentation